-This chapter describes the various graphics display commands in detail.
-Uploading a bitmap to position 1 will result in it being displayed on power up.
+This chapter describes the various graphics-display commands in detail.
+Uploading a graphic to position 1 will result in that bitmap being displayed when the unit is powered on.

-Since the display is a bit mapped device, it may be used to display graphics.
+Since the display is a bit-mapped device, it may be used to display graphics.
 Graphic images may be created by means of a pixel oriented graphics program, saved as bitmaps, and loaded into the display using the mogd.exe program.
-Images may be saved in the display's memory, and displayed upon command or they may be downloaded 'on the fly' (inline) during display operation.
+Images may be saved in the display's memory and displayed upon command, or they may be downloaded 'on the fly' (in-line) during display operation.

-Please note that 'saved' and 'on the fly' graphics images are processed differently.
+NOTE 'saved' and 'on the fly' graphics images are processed differently.
 These differences must be taken into account when processing graphics.

-- 1. Saved bitmaps: These use each byte (8 bits) to represent a vertical column of 8 pixels.
+Saved bitmaps use each byte (8 bits) to represent a vertical column of 8 pixels.
 The next byte represents the next column to the right.
 If the graphic is 'taller' than 8 pixels, the LSB of the next data byte will be the next pixel.
-Orientation is top to bottom LSB to MSB.
-Pixels / bits are 'packed' that is, if the height of the graphic is not an even multiple of 8, the leftover bits go on the next X column to the right, etc. - 2.
-Inline bitmaps: These are processed horizontally, and each byte represents a horizontal row of 8 bits, with the next byte representing the next 8 bits to the right.
-Orientation is left to right MSB to LSB, which is the opposite to the serial transmission sequence (bytes are sent LSB first).
+Orientation is top to bottom - LSB to MSB.
+Pixels / bits are 'packed', meaning; if the height of the graphic is not an even multiple of 8, the leftover bits go on the next X column to the right, etc.

+In-line bitmaps are processed horizontally and each byte represents a horizontal row of 8 bits, with the next byte representing the next 8 bits to the right.
+Orientation is left to right - MSB to LSB, which is opposite to the serial transmission sequence (bytes are sent LSB first).

-Figure 17: Graphic Bitmaps
+Figure 19: Graphic Bitmaps